 Rule 2.
 Briefing Deadlines

-Any party having an objection to any aspect of the hearing committee report in a particular matter shall file with the administrator a brief setting forth such objections and the grounds thereof, not less than thirty (30) days before the date on which oral argument is first assigned to a board panel.
+Any party having an objection to any aspect of the hearing committee report in a particular matter shall file with the administrator a brief setting forth such objections and the grounds thereof, not less than thirty (30) days before the date on which oral argument is assigned to a board panel.
 The opposing party may file an answering brief within fifteen (15) days following the filing of the brief which first sets forth the objections.

 Rule 3.
 Advance Deposit Requirement for Readmission Petitions

 The conditions set forth in Supreme Court Rule XIX, Section 24(B) require that all petitions for reinstatement or readmission must be accompanied by an Advance Cost of Hearing Deposit to cover the anticipated costs of the proceedings unless abated under Section 25.
 The amount of Five-hundred dollars ($500.00) shall be deposited by petitioner with the board administrator at the time of filing the petition for reinstatement and service of a copy upon disciplinary counsel.
 The amount includes a Fifty-dollar ($50.00) nonrefundable docket fee.
-The balance of the fee shall be applied to the hearing costs, if any.
+The balance of the fee shall be applied to the hearing and investigation costs, if any.
 The petitioner shall be responsible for any costs in excess of the initial deposit.
 Any monies in excess of the deposited amounts shall be refunded to the petitioner after all expenditures are tabulated.